-These Regulations are intended to promote and facilitate the efficient use of Common Use Gates and other Common Use Equipment in Terminal 2, and to accommodate increased service by all Airlines at the Airport while ensuring the equitable treatment of all Airlines.
+The Authority provides common use passenger processing infrastructure and services in Terminal 1 for domestic flights, and Terminal 2 for both domestic and international flight operations.
+These Regulations are intended to promote and facilitate the efficient use of the Airport, to accommodate increased service by all Airlines, and ensure the equitable treatment of all Airlines.

-Any Airline using Common Use Gates or other Common Use Equipment at the Airport will be required to comply with all the procedures, rules, and provisions of these Regulations applicable to its use of such facilities.
+Any Airline using Preferential and/or Common Use Gates, Preferential and/or Common Use Ticket Counters and any Common Use Equipment at the Airport will be required to comply with all the procedures, rules, and provisions of these Regulations applicable to its use of such facilities.

-2.2 Common Use Operation and Maintenance
+2.2 Preferential and Common Use Premises Operation and Maintenance

-All Common Use Gates and Common Use Equipment operated by the Authority shall be assigned to Airlines requesting the use of such Common Use Gates or other facilities in accordance with the provisions of these Regulations.
+All Preferential and Common Use Gates/Ticket Counters and Common Use Equipment owned and operated by the Authority shall be assigned to Airlines requesting the use of such facilities in accordance with the provisions of these Regulations.